The coronavirus pandemic and resulting lifestyle restrictions have put a mark on everything from our shopping to the work world.

 Family and friends celebrated their graduates anyway, with colorful yard signs announcing the achievement — some personalized with senior class pictures.
 Why can’t we put yard signs out for grads every year?
 It’s a simple way to honor their years of hard work.

 15. Supporting local businesses

 When everything from independent bookstores to restaurants quickly closed down in the pandemic, many local outlets just as quickly moved their businesses online.
 Supporting small businesses of all kinds is a vital way to help keep a vibrant economy alive and to help your neighbors.

 The lockdown inspired many people to discover just how simple it is to organize a video chat to stay in touch with a large group of far-flung family members or even just one or two friends.
 Why stop now?
 Sheltering in place taught many of us to use easy videoconferencing apps.

 Did you empty out your pantry during the pandemic?
 Many home cooks used the lockdown time to turn to tasty but forgotten options hiding in their freezer or cupboard.
 It’s a good reminder that we’ve often stored plenty of good eating in our homes — and sometimes we need to eat it up.

 Kids aren’t the only ones who benefit from distance learning.
-The coronavirus outbreak has proved that online education has become a well-developed technology.
-Learn Spanish or sign language or coding or photography with the help of YouTube videos, podcasts and other online courses.
+The coronavirus pandemic proved that online education has become a well-developed technology.
+Learn Spanish, sign language, coding or photography with the help of YouTube videos, podcasts and other online courses.

 Spotting a handwritten envelope in a pile of boring bills can make someone’s day.

-The mail kept coming during the outbreak, but for many of us, it only served to remind us that we only receive bills and advertisements.
+The mail kept coming during the outbreak, but for many of us, it just served to remind us that we only receive bills and advertisements.